ecwpz91/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 When the app is installed, each Pod will get an additional _sidecar_ container as described earlier.

 Let's wait for our application to finish deploying.
-Go to the overview page in _userxx-bookinfo_ project:
+Go to the overview page in _userXX-bookinfo_ project:

 ![bookinfo]({% image_path bookinfo-deployed.png %})